Fox control and management

 FOX CONTROL and MANAGEMENT

-Fox control really is a regional or community-wide requirement as the destruction of one fox just opens the void for another fox to enter the area.
-A collaborative approach by multiple property owners, under the management of the Regional Landscape Board, and Landcare would be the best outcome.
+Fox control is really a regional or community-wide requirement, as the destruction of one fox creates a void for another to enter the area.
+A collaborative approach by multiple property owners, under the management of the Regional Landscape Board and Landcare, would be the best outcome.

 At 16.6 have three destruction options open to us

-1. Poisoning (1080) Sodium monofluoride, commonly known as 1080 is used to poison foxes.
-We use both 1080 buried baits or the use of CPE’s
+1. Poisoning (1080) Sodium monofluoride, commonly known as 1080, is used to poison foxes.
+We use both 1080 buried baits and the use of CPEs

 Baiting is our most successful control.